 Pathway and parking illumination should be at the top of your marquee lighting list.
-As well as being pretty handy for guests to find their carriages, path lighting is perfect for late evening photos of your venue.
-We'd recommend using mains or battery lights to highlight entrances and paths, so you have guaranteed illumination.
-For those few and far between hot summer nights, line pathways with solar stakes, swag connectable festoons and hang mason jar lanterns from fences, trees and shrubs.
+As well as being pretty handy for guests to find their carriages, outdoor lighting is perfect for late evening photos of your venue.
+We'd recommend using mains or outdoor battery lights to highlight entrances and paths, so you have guaranteed illumination.
+For those few and far between hot summer nights, line pathways with festoon lights and hang mason jar lanterns from fences, trees and shrubs.
 Jar lanterns look sensational in place and are super easy to make, simply pop an outdoor candle into a jam jar, twist chicken wire or ribbon around the neck and it’s ready to hang.

 Light overhead - photo via Papakata.

 Dancing in festoon light - photo via Sam Gibson Photography.